Disclosure: Affiliate links are used in this post. You can read my full disclosure here.

 "My big beef with the sexed up version of a qipao is that it perpetuates the stereotype that Chinese women are "exotic," subservient sluts. " - Fawnia Soo-Hoo (source)

 The "sexy" versions are NEVER okay.
-It is disrespectful and distasteful.
+It is disrespectful and distasteful, and it contributes to Yellow Fever

 Now if you want to wear a qipao or cheongsam, I feel that is totally fine, just not on Halloween and not as a costume.

-My answer: You do not have to be Chinese to wear a hanfu, cheongsam, qipao, etc. You can wear them on any Chinese holiday or to any formal event such as a wedding or a gala, or more casual or inspired attire could even be worn to work.
+I personally do not believe you have to be Chinese to wear a hanfu, cheongsam, qipao, etc. You can wear them on any Chinese holiday or to any formal event such as a wedding or a banquet, or more casual or inspired attire could even be worn to work or a social gathering.

 For example, Rachel Green in Friends wears a beautiful black floral cheongsam to her friend, Pheobe Buffay's, elegant bachelorette party: